ceramicnetwork/docs/docs/reference/http-api.md

 ## **Pins**

 The `pins` api endpoint can be used to manipulate the pinset.
-The pinset is all of the documents that a node maintains the state of.
-Any document opened by the node that is not pinned will eventually be garbage collected from the node.
+The pinset is all of the streams that a node maintains the state of.
+Any stream opened by the node that is not pinned will eventually be garbage collected from the node.

 ### Add to pinset
-This method adds the document with the given DocID to the pinset.

 **:octicons-alert-16: Disabled in gateway mode**

+This method adds the stream with the given StreamID to the pinset.

 === "Request"

     ```bash
-    POST /api/v0/pins/:docid
+    POST /api/v0/pins/:streamid
     ```

-    Here, `:docid` should be replaced by the string representation of the DocID of the document that is being requested.
+    Here, `:streamid` should be replaced by the string representation of the StreamID of the stream that is being requested.

 === "Response"

     If the operation was sucessful the response will be a 200 OK.

-    * `docId` - the DocID of the document which was pinned, string
+    * `streamId` - the StreamID of the stream which was pinned, string

 #### Example

 === "Request"

     ```bash
     $ curl http://localhost:7007/api/v0/pins/k2t6wyfsu4pg2qvoorchoj23e8hf3eiis4w7bucllxkmlk91sjgluuag5syphl -X POST
     ```

 === "Response"

     ```bash
     {
-      "docId": "k2t6wyfsu4pg2qvoorchoj23e8hf3eiis4w7bucllxkmlk91sjgluuag5syphl"
+      "streamId": "k2t6wyfsu4pg2qvoorchoj23e8hf3eiis4w7bucllxkmlk91sjgluuag5syphl"
     }
     ```

 ### Remove from pinset
-This method removes the document with the given DocID from the pinset.

 **:octicons-alert-16: Disabled in gateway mode**

+This method removes the stream with the given StreamID from the pinset.

 === "Request"

     ```bash
-    DELETE /api/v0/pins/:docid
+    DELETE /api/v0/pins/:streamid
     ```

-    Here, `:docid` should be replaced by the string representation of the DocID of the document that is being requested.
+    Here, `:streamid` should be replaced by the string representation of the StreamID of the stream that is being requested.

 === "Response"

     If the operation was sucessful the response will be a 200 OK.

-    * `docId` - the DocID of the document which was unpinned, string
+    * `streamId` - the StreamID of the stream which was unpinned, string

 #### Example

 === "Request"

     ```bash
     $ curl http://localhost:7007/api/v0/pins/k2t6wyfsu4pg2qvoorchoj23e8hf3eiis4w7bucllxkmlk91sjgluuag5syphl -X DELETE
     ```

 === "Response"

     ```bash
     {
-      "docId": "k2t6wyfsu4pg2qvoorchoj23e8hf3eiis4w7bucllxkmlk91sjgluuag5syphl"
+      "streamId": "k2t6wyfsu4pg2qvoorchoj23e8hf3eiis4w7bucllxkmlk91sjgluuag5syphl"
     }
     ```

-### List documents in pinset
+### List streams in pinset

-Calling this method allows you to list all of the documents that are in the pinset on this node.
+Calling this method allows you to list all of the streams that are in the pinset on this node.

 === "Request"